tamzrod/modbus-replicator/docs/replicator_packet_composition_architecture.md

 This architecture prevents:

-- duplicated packet logic
+* Duplicated packet logic
-- partial format updates
+* Partial format updates
-- silent corruption
+* Silent corruption
-- cross‑module coupling
+* Cross-module coupling

 Any violation of this document is considered a **replicator architecture error**.